SkyWang0919/STATS-506-Final-Project/README.md

 * Pre-analysis:
   + Residual diagnosis, abnormal observation diagnosis, variable selection, collinearity detection.
 * Model analysis:
-There might be two possible approaches
+<br> There might be two possible approaches
   + Using **regression splines** to fit the non-linear model.
 For instance, some demographic variables like age might not have a uniform pattern on energy consumption (infants, teenagers, adults, and elders have a significant difference).
 We can use regression splines to divide the age variable into several intervals by using knots and combine different splines into a whole model.
 At the same time, we may try different variable combinations by adding or deleting variables.
 These might show the marginal effect on our problem.
   + Using **non-Gaussian GLM** consider using the **Gamma** link function.
 From the analysis we can see that the residuals seem to be non-uniform in variance.
 Meanwhile, the distribution of residual seem not come from a normal distribution.
 Taking consider of these factors, we may try to use a non-Gaussian Generalized Linear Model with link function (e.g. Gamma).
 * Conclusion